Time for Caution?

-Volatility Is Back
+Volatility Is on the Rise

-But Stocks Can Push Ahead
+But Stocks Can Still Advance

-At a time when most major asset classes look expensive, investors should focus on those that are more reasonably priced.
-In particular, we see value in select international markets, particularly Japan and emerging Asia; international and global dividend funds; large- and mega-cap companies; and certain cyclical sectors.
-In addition, within fixed income, we favor longer-dated munis and mortgages over expensive, rate-sensitive fixed income sectors, and we would be particularly cautious on two- to five-year Treasuries.
+Given that most asset classes look expensive, we continue to prefer market segments that offer relative value and potential downside protection.
+We see value in select international markets, particularly Japan and emerging Asia; international and global dividend funds; large- and mega-cap companies; and certain cyclical sectors.
+Within fixed income, we like munis and mortgages, and we remain cautious of two- to five-year Treasuries.